Helmut Benthaus: Player-manager for Basel

 Basel started in the 1970–71 Swiss Cup in the round of 32 with a 5–1 home win against CS Chênois.
 In the round of 16 they had a home match against Bellinzona which was won 2–0.
 In the quarter-final they had an away tie against Mendrisiostar (after club merger later renamed FC Mendrisio-Stabio).
 However, this was lost 2–0 after extra time.
 Benthaus played only as a substitute in the match against Bellinzona.
 In the European Cup Basel were drawn against Spartak Moscow.
 The first leg, away from home, was lost 3–2 with Odermatt and Benthaus himself scoring for their team during the last 12 minutes of the game after they had gone three down.
 In the second leg played in the St. Jakob Stadium Basel won 2–1, the goals being scored by Urs Siegenthaler und Walter Balmer.
 Thus the tie ended 4–4 on aggregate.
 Basel won on away goals and advanced to the second round.
 Here they were drawn against Ajax, first away from home, but they suffered a 3–0 defeat.
 The second leg at home also ended with a defeat, 2–1, despite the fact that Odermatt put Basel one up with a penalty after 36 minutes.
 Benthaus played in all four European games.

 In the Basel 1971–72 season Benthaus substituted himself in during just one single game.
 This being the second last home match of the season on 27 May against Luzern Basel won 18 league games, drew 7 and only suffered one defeat.
 They ended the season as Swiss Champions with 43 points, four points clear of second placed Zürich.
 The team scored 66 goals and conceded 28.
 In the Swiss Cup Basel advanced to the final, which was played on 22 May 1972 in the Wankdorf Stadium but they were defeated 1–0 by Zürich through a goal by Daniel Jeandupeux in extra time.
 In the 1971–72 UEFA Cup Basel were drawn against Real Madrid, but they were defeated in both games.

 Benthaus retired from playing in 1971 aged 36.
 He played a total of 190 games for the club scoring a total of 34 goals.
-112 of these games were in the Nationalliga A, 20 games were in the domestic cup, 5 were in European competitions and 37 were test games.
-17 of his goals were in the domestic league, 3 were in the cup, 13 were in European competitions and the other 9 were in the tests.
+112 of these games were in the Nationalliga A, 20 games were in the domestic cup, 13 were in European competitions (eight in the Champion Clubs' Cup and five in the Fairs Cup), eight in the Cup of the Alps and 37 were test games.
+17 of his goals were in the domestic league, 3 were in the cup, 3 were in European competitions, 2 in the Coppa delle Alpi and the other 9 were in the tests.